bormat/borto_circular_serialize/README.md

 # borto_circular_serialize
-This NPM module allow circular reference between object contrary to JSON.stringify I don't use JSON.stringify and JSON.parse internally so you can use it with old IE versions if your script is cliend side
+This NPM (and non NPM) module allow circular reference between object contrary to JSON.stringify I don't use JSON.stringify and JSON.parse internally so you can use it with old IE versions if your script is client side

-Installation:
+If you dont use NPM, include the script

+		<script src="index.build.js"></script>
+		And the the global object serializeObj and parseStr.

+Else if you use NPM, install the script:
     npm install borto_circular_serialize

 First of all import the module: